 Lack of up-to-date security patches opens networks and devices to harm.
-A missed patch could even lead to direct administrative access, which could be devastating.
+A missed patch could lead to direct administrative access, which can be devastating.
 Organizations must stay current on all patches to preserve system health and protection.
 However, company systems remain at risk until a vulnerability is discovered and a patch is created – sometimes, the hackers find the weakness before the vendor.
 Additionally, obsolete operating systems such as Windows 7 pose risks to an organization because they no longer receive security updates.

 - Lack of Server Message Block Signing

 Server message block (SMB) signing works as a Windows network file sharing protocol used for authentication.
 The feature validates a system’s communication authenticity to help prevent man-in-the-middle attacks.
-SMB signing is typically disabled by default except on servers that are configured as domain controllers.
+SMB signing is typically disabled by default except on servers configured as domain controllers.
 Hackers can seize authentications through an SMB and deliver them to a host that is SMB disabled.
 The communication will be accepted because it doesn’t have to verify it.

 - Weak Passwords

 This vulnerability is one of the easiest to remedy, yet remains one of the top breach facilitators.
 Understandably, employees are bogged down with passwords.
 They must have unique passwords for work and personal cyber activity – for laptops, desktops, cell phones, networks, online shopping, email accounts, and boundless internet recreation.
 So, it’s not surprising that many workers violate cybersecurity best practices with weak, easy-to-remember passwords or the same password for multiple accounts.

 - Mobile Devices